Dental Assisting Undergraduate Certificate

 - Develop technical skills in taking digital radiographs with Radiography Lab.

-- Explore various practice areas such as orthodontics and oral surgery in Dental Specialties.
+- Explore topics such as orthodontics and oral surgery in Dental Specialties.